Polymer/polymer-linter/README.md

 }
 ```

 You can specify either individual rules, or rule collections.
-See `polymer lint --help` for a full listing, or see [collections.ts](src/collections.ts) for details.
+See `polymer lint --help` for a full listing.

 ### From the command line